-(a) At every Board meeting the directors consider the likely consequences of any decision in the long term; each year the level of trading bonus payable is set bearing in mind the need to retain funds to invest in the people and assets of the business for the future viability of the Company.
-The decision to increase the amount of profit retained by the business for the year ended 30 June 2023, was taken by the board to make working capital available to the business for the coming financial year.

-(b) The interests of the Company's employees were considered in the continuing investment in training and development for all with needs established through a well-established appraisal system.

-(c) The need to foster business relationships with suppliers is recognised and reflected in the long and close relationships the Company has with its major suppliers, the continual development of products specific to ACT and suppliers' continued recognition of the company's success in delivering their products to market.
-The Company's relationship with its customers is close; over 75% of turnover during the year arose from members who therefore have an interest in the company's continued sustainability.

-(d) The impact of the existence of the Company owned by its customers on the community is tangible as it allows smaller customers to harness the purchasing power of the business and so retains vital activity in rural areas.
-The impact of the company's operations on the environment is mitigated through payment of duties, taxes and levies as required by the regulatory authorities.

-(e) The directors ensure the maintenance of high standards of business conduct through ongoing training and professional development programmes for employees together with membership of relevant industry bodies governing the sale of agricultural inputs.

-(f) The directors demonstrate fairness in their treatment of members by following the rules laid out in the Articles of Association, specifically in relation to payment of the trading bonus which relates to members' purchases from the Company.
+- (a) At every Board meeting the directors consider the likely consequences of any decision in the long term; each year the level of trading bonus payable is set bearing in mind the need to retain funds to invest in the people and assets of the business for the future viability of the company.
+The decision to increase the proportion of profit returned to members as trading bonus, was taken by the board to benefit members following strong financial performance by the business over the last 3 financial years. - (b) The interests of the company's employees were considered in the continuing investment in training and development for all with needs established through a well-established appraisal system. - (c) The need to foster business relationships with suppliers is recognised and reflected in the long and close relationships the company has with its major suppliers, the continual development of products specific to ACT and suppliers' continued recognition of the company's success in delivering their products to market.
+The company's relationship with its customers is close; over 75% of turnover during the year arose from members who therefore have an interest in the company's continued sustainability. - (d) The impact of the existence of the company owned by its customers on the community is tangible as it allows smaller customers to harness the purchasing power of the business and so retains vital activity in rural areas.
+The impact of the company's operations on the environment is mitigated through payment of duties, taxes and levies as required by the regulatory authorities. - (e) The directors ensure the maintenance of high standards of business conduct through ongoing training and professional development programmes for employees together with membership of relevant industry bodies governing the sale of agricultural inputs. - (f) The directors demonstrate fairness in their treatment of members by following the rules laid out in the Articles of Association, specifically in relation to payment of the trading bonus which relates to members' purchases from the company.

-By order of the board.
+This report was approved by the board and signed on its behalf.